Microsoft-TrainingKits/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 <a name="Exercise2" /></a>
 ### Exercise 2: Create a new virtual machine from the gallery image ###

 You will now create a new virtual machine from a Windows Server 2012 gallery image called DC01.
-If you are following this exercise after the first time, you should name the virtual machine something other than DC01 and also ensure you connect to the existing virtual machine network when you create the VM.
+If you are doing this exercise for a second time, you should name the virtual machine something other than DC01 and also ensure you connect to the existing virtual machine network when you create the VM.
 The DC01 virtual machine will be used in various exercises.

 Exercise 2 contains 1 task: